-Creator Of Floating Garbage-Collector Struggling To Capture Plastic In Pacific
+Creator Of Floating Garbage Collector Struggling To Capture Plastic In Pacific

 A crew of engineers in the middle of the ocean will try to fix a device that was intended to clean the Great Pacific Garbage Patch, where an estimated 1.8 trillion pieces of plastic have coalesced into a field of debris twice the size of Texas.

-The garbage-catcher has been floating in the Pacific since its highly-anticipated launch out of San Francisco in September, but it has yet to produce the results anticipated.
+The garbage catcher has been floating in the Pacific since its highly anticipated launch out of San Francisco in September, but it has yet to produce the results anticipated.

-Its inventor, 24-year-old Boyan Slat, told the Associated Press the solar-powered barrier hasn't collected any loads of trash because it's moving more slowly than the plastic it's trying to capture.
+Its inventor, 24-year-old Boyan Slat, told The Associated Press the solar-powered barrier hasn't collected any loads of trash because it's moving more slowly than the plastic it's trying to capture.

 "Which of course you don't want, because then you have a chance of losing the plastic again," the Dutch innovator said in a video. "[We're] trying to speed up the system just enough so that it will always constantly go faster than the plastic, which is what we need."